isabelc/Max-Quantity-For-WC-Shops/readme.txt

 **Languages**
 Includes `.mo` and `.po` translations for Dutch (thanks to Martijn Heesters), French, German (thanks @tofuSCHNITZEL), Hindi, and Spanish languages.
 Also includes a `.pot` file to make more translations.

+**Disclaimer**

+I am not affiliated with WooCommerce, WooThemes, or Automattic.
+I provide this plugin as a free service to the WP community (originally created for my own personal use).

 == Installation ==